-Set the adjustments such as corrections, conversion type and adjust the pan, tilt and roll.
+Set the adjustments such as corrections, conversion type (3D 180°, Theatrical or Spatial - note, Spatial is only available on the Mac version) and adjust the pan, tilt and roll.
 Here you can also turn on/off the lens mask and apply stabilisation.